jakobnissen/julia_bio_phdcourse/exercises/fastx/exercise.md

-# Exercise 3: FASTX, FASTQ and kmers
+# Exercise 3: FASTX
 In this exercise, you'll learn how to read and write FASTA and FASTQ files.
-In the last part, you'll also work with kmers and create a simple kmer spectrum from some FASTQ data.
+In the last part, you'll also see a concrete usecase for kmers, by creating a simple kmer spectrum from some FASTQ data.

 You will notice the files are compressed with gzip (they have the .gz extension).
 This is common with FASTA and FASTQ files, because their size can make storage expensive, and because they compress well due to them being plaintext files.
 To read the files, you need to first import `CodecZlib` and use `GzipDecompressorStream`.
 Here is an example

 ```julia
 using CodecZlib